Jean Paul Gaultier: Fashion career

-Music and TV career
+Music and television

 In 1988, Gaultier released a dance single titled "How To Do That" on Fontana Records, from which came one of the first ever "single title" remix albums, Aow Tou Dou Zat, on Mercury Records.
 The album includes mixes by Norman Cook, J. J. Jeczalik, George Shilling, Mark Saunders, Latin Rascals, David Dorrell, Tim Atkins, Carl Atkins, and Kurtis Mantronik.
 It was co-written and produced by Tony Mansfield, and video directed by Jean-Baptiste Mondino.
 The album also featured a collaboration with accordion player Yvette Horner.